Blocxs/ICO/README.md

-# ICO
+# Token Distribution
-ICO smart contracts
+This repository contains the smart contracts involved with the CXS token distribution.